apcros/YAHD/README.md

 YES, this help desk is not really a exemple of perfect code, but at least it's simple and -half- working.

-	You should Read the following text :
+*You should Read the following text :

 	- If the tickets.db is not created by setup.php
 	You may consider using the "chmod" command on YAHD's folder
 	- You need to set a password and a user in the login.php file.
-(The password need to be writed in md5)
+(The password need to be wrote in md5)

 (The UI is obviously made with the twitter bootstrap)